Harsh Driving Setup

 Notes on operation:

-The Bolt, G62, G100, and Dart support accelerometer-based harsh driving and accident detection.
-In contrast to many competing solutions, these devices do not require any special orientation or calibration procedure during installation.
+In contrast to many competing solutions, our devices do not require any special orientation or calibration procedure during installation.

 Simply secure the device firmly to the vehicle chassis, in any location that will not see excessive vibration, and at any convenient angle.
 The unit should not rattle or change orientation during driving, so try to avoid cable ties to flimsy wiring harnesses, and installs that might impact nearby objects when vibrating.